dkarlovi/dkarlovi.github.io/content/articles/2024/01/22/boring-production/boring-production.md

 ---
-title: Embrace the boring
+title: Chooseplea boring and flexible, not malleable
 slug: embrace-the-boring
-summary: Working with boring tools, systems and processes is the only way to achieve innovation and creativity.
+summary: Using simple and flexible tools doesn't make your work boring.
+In fact, it can lead to more exciting results.
 publishedAt: "2024-01-22"
-image: ./gummy-bolt.jpeg
+image: ./melting.jpeg
 # discussReddit: 192j9s9
 # discussHackerNews: 38965854
 categories: